Azure/azure-sdk/docs/rust/introduction.md

 > TODO: Add section

-### Exceptions {#rust-errors}
+### Errors {#rust-errors}

 {% include draft.html content="Guidance coming soon ..." %}

 > TODO: Add section

-#### Rust Exceptions
+#### Rust Errors

 ### Authentication {#rust-authentication}

 > TODO: Review this section

 Azure services use a variety of different authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

 {% include requirement/MUST id="rust-design-logical-client-support-all-auth-techniques" %} support all authentication techniques that the service supports and are available to a client application (as opposed to service side).
 C is used only for client applications when talking to Azure, so some authentication techniques may not be valid.

 {% include requirement/MUST id="rust-design-logical-client-use-azure-core" %} use credential and authentication policy implementations from the Azure Core library where available.